 Payday loans are legal but can work out very expensive.

-Rent-to-own is an expensive way of buying household goods – cookers, washing machines, beds – which targets low-income families.
+Renting or renting to buy can be an expensive way of buying household goods – cookers, washing machines, beds.
 Payments are made weekly, with the overall cost several times higher than the original price.

 Loan sharks are never the answer.
 They operate illegally and charge sky-high interest rates.
 While they may start off friendly enough, they can get nasty if payments are missed.
-If there is a loan shark operating in your area, report them on 0300 123 3311 (24 hours).
+If there is a loan shark operating in your area, or you have been affected by this kind of illegal lending, speak to the Wales Illegal Money Lending Unit.
+Tel: 0300 123 3311 (24 hours).
 Calls are confidential.